 6.3.2.2 E-UTRA access

-The 5G system shall be able to support seamless handover between 5G RAT(s) and evolved E-UTRA.
+The 5G system shall be able to support seamless handover between NR and E-UTRA.

-The 5G system shall support UEs with dual radio capability (i.e., a UE that can transmit on the 5G RAT and the evolved E-UTRA RAT simultaneously) as well as UEs with single radio capability (i.e., a UE that cannot transmit on the 5G RAT and the evolved E-UTRA RAT simultaneously).
+The 5G system shall support UEs with dual radio capability (i.e., a UE that can transmit on NR and E-UTRA simultaneously) as well as UEs with single radio capability (i.e., a UE that cannot transmit on NR and E-UTRA simultaneously).

 Seventh Change